-I did a lot of research into how to write a picture book (HINT: Mem Fox's website was a big help!).
-I learnt that a picture book should be a maximum of 500 words (preferably less); I need to engage both the parent and the child/ren; I should try to ensure that the words will support engaging illustrations; the story should have a clear beginning, middle and end, and other important must-haves in a picture book.
+If I can leave you with one important message it would be to not rush your drafts.
+It took over 2 years of research (HINT: Possum Magic author Mem Fox's website was a big help!), drafting, reading and re-reading, story boarding, and making mock books before I had my final copy manuscript.
+While not every story may take that long, a rushed one won't get you far.
+Over those 2 years I regularly went into bookshops to take notes on how those published picture books looked, what were the stories about, who were the characters, and how did the author start and end the story.
+Online I endlessly Googled 'How to write a picture book'.
+I learnt that a picture book should be a maximum of 500 words (preferably less); I need to engage both the parent and the child; I need to ensure that the words will support engaging illustrations; the story should have a clear beginning, middle and end, and other important must-haves in a picture book.

 I wrote many, many, many different versions of the story, and I constantly doubted myself.
 But in those moments I would look at Logan who was usually peacefully sleeping beside my bed and I would remember that no one else is going to write this story for me, and one day I'd wake up regretting that I never tried.

-Little Steps is a partner-publishing print house - head to their website to find out more about what that means! https://www.littlesteps.com.au/
+Little Steps is a partner-publishing print house which means I paid a fee for their publishing services - head to their website to find out more about what is involved - https://www.littlesteps.com.au/

-The entire process ran over 4 months and involved rough sketches, black and white drafts, final rough drafts, and final colour illustrations.
+The entire illustrating process ran over 4 months and involved rough sketches, black and white drafts, final rough drafts, and final colour illustrations.
+See some below!

 From signing with Little Steps to getting the published book in my hands took over a year.
 It was exactly how I had always imagined it would be and I am so happy that I never gave up on my idea - the idea I had one cold winter's night at home when I looked at Logan and felt inspired.